fahri-r/adonisjs-main-bersama-api/README.md

    ...
    ```

-5. Create database according to **MYSQL_DB_NAME**. in this case I created a database named lucid.
+5. Create database according to **MYSQL_DB_NAME**. in this case I have to create a database named `lucid`.

-6. Execute database migration
+6. Execute database migration.
    ```sh
    node ace migration:run
    ```